BHFock/git-cl/README.md

 ## Maintenance Disclaimer

-This is a personal prototype, built to support my own Git workflow.
+This is a personal tool, built to support my own Git workflow.
 It’s shared as-is for reference.
 No active maintenance or collaboration is planned — but forks are welcome.

 ## License